homermultitext/hmt-authlists/README.md

 Collections are cataloged in [CEX format](https://github.com/cite-architecture/citedx) in the file [catalog/catalog.cex](catalog/catalog.cex).

-For each collection, a file in the [data](data) directory has the contents in a `csv` file.
+For each collection, a file in the [data](data) directory has the contents in a `cex` file.

-## Utility script

-You can use the included scala script to find the highest numbered identifier used in each collection.
-Requires [scala](http://www.scala-lang.org/) and [sbt](http://www.scala-sbt.org/).
-(If you're using the 2017 HMT project editor's VM, these are already installed.)
+## Editing a collection

+Collections should be edited in a local clone of this repository and validated before committing.

+### Validating

-From a terminal in this directory, start by opening an sbt console:
+Opening an sbt console:

     sbt console

-Then, in the console, load the file `count.sc`.
+Then, in the console, load the file `validate.sc`.
 (Note the colon in  `:load` !)

     :load count.sc

+Follow the on-screen instructions to validate a collection (e.g., `validate("place")`).